datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 	Success!
 Enabled the vault-plugin-secrets-datastax-astra secrets engine at: astra/
 	```

-At this point, Hashi Vault and Astra DB Plugin for Hashi Vault are set up.
+At this point, HashiCorp Vault and Astra DB Plugin for HashiCorp Vault are set up.
 They're ready to use.

-## Using Astra DB tokens with Hashi Vault
+## Using Astra DB tokens with HashiCorp Vault

-There are several tasks you can submit with Hashi Vault commands:
+There are several tasks you can submit with HashiCorp Vault commands:

 * Add a root token for each Astra DB organization
 * Read and list configurations
-* Generate Hashi Vault roles from Astra DB roles
+* Generate HashiCorp Vault roles from Astra DB roles
 * Generate new tokens and attach meaningful, custom metadata for your company's tracking and auditing purposes

 In this example, assume a company has three Astra DB organizations: